-We are committed to providing outstanding service to meet the audit, tax and advisory needs of our not-for-profit clients.
+We are committed to providing outstanding service to meet the audit, tax and advisory needs of our higher education clients.
 For more detailed information and answers to your questions, contact our Not-for-Profit and Higher Education professionals.

 Mark Oster National Managing Partner Not-for-Profit and Higher Education Practices mark.oster@us.gt.com